 The Group uses the percentage-of-completion method to recognise revenue.
 The percentage of completion is determined based on a financial assessment of the tasks effectively carried out as of the balance sheet date as a percentage of the total estimated costs for each contract.
 This revenue recognition method is applied only when the outcome of the contract can be reliably estimated and it is likely that the contract will generate profits.
 If the outcome of the contract cannot be reliably estimated, revenue is recognised to the extent that costs are recovered.
 When it is likely that the costs of the contract will exceed contract revenue, the loss is immediately recognised as an expense.
-When applying the percentage-of-completion method, the Group analyses various factors that may give rise to changes in the estimated costs of the projects with regard to that plant and, based on this analysis, makes significant estimates relating to the total costs necessary to perform the contract.
+When applying the percentage-of-completion method, the Group analyses various factors that may give rise to changes in the estimated costs of the total costs necessary to perform the contract.
 These estimates are reviewed and assessed regularly in order to verify whether or not a loss has been generated and whether it is possible to continue applying the percentage-of-completion method or whether it is necessary to re-estimate the expected margin on the project.
 In the case of claims by the Group on clients or variations in the scope of projects, these are included as contract revenue when the Group considers an inflow of resources to be highly probable (see note 2.20).